Budget-Friendly Marketing Tips For Startups

 There is no shortage of new companies creating exciting products and services for consumers.
 But, more often than not, we’ve seen that these companies treat marketing as a luxury, while they treat product development and raising capital as the only arenas they need to master to succeed.

 Most entrepreneurs are familiar with the saying: The road to success is paved with failure.
-While there’s definitely some truth to this idiom, in 2016, 22% of startups failed in their first year, and 50% fail in only their fifth.
-This statistic could be true for a variety of reasons.
+While there’s definitely some truth to this idiom, 70% of tech startups fail, usually around 20 months after their first raise This statistic could be true for a variety of reasons.
 But one thing is certain: to be on the succeeding side of these numbers, people need to buy your product or service.
 For people to buy your product or service, they need to know who you are.
 To get people to know who you are, you need marketing efforts.

 The worst part?
 It takes a long time to realize you’re dying, or dead altogether.
 Morrill warns, “Don’t spend your 20s, 30s, or 40s, being a zombie.”
 I’m with Morrill on this one.